bharathxsec/SOC-Case-Studies/full-attack-chain-analysis/README.md

 ## Dataset

-The dataset used for this lab is available in `dataset.txt`.
+The dataset used for this lab is available in  ![dataset.txt]`dataset.txt`.

 ---